hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 at the top will be low.
 More importantly, it will need to open quickly so that the payload arrives well before the flooding timescale.
-I imagine a sort of shutter mechanism, which can progressively opened as the payload comes through, minimising the amount of flooding.
+I imagine a sort of shutter mechanism, which can be progressively opened as the payload comes through, minimising the amount of flooding.
 So now our French press-vacuum cleaner is combined with a camera!